 There you have it – an easy Easter wedding centerpiece that literally takes only minutes to put together, but looks like you paid top dollar to a professional wedding decorator!

 Need more Easter wedding decor inspiration?
-Here’s another Easter wedding centerpiece idea.
+Here’s another easy Easter wedding centerpiece idea you can DIY.

 Want to know how to make Easter wreaths to decorate the church doors or pew ends?
 Need more Easter table decoration ideas?
 Get more Easter wedding ideas!